NeleWandel/TDS/docs/source/API.rst

    API

+| Whenever a parameter in this documentation is written in both capital and small letters, with exception to :const:`True` and :const:`False`, it means that the parameter can be shortend to just the capital letters.
+These parameters are also not case sensitive.
+| **Example**
+| Parameter written on the page: :const:`FREQuency`
+| Accepted variants:
+- :const:`FREQuency`
+- :const:`frequency`
+- :const:`FREQ`
+- :const:`freq`
+| Not accepted:
+- :const:`freque`
+- :const:`fr`
+- :const:`uency`
+- ...
+|
+| Parameters that are written in just small letters, need to be written the way they are written on this page.
+Writing them any other way will almost always result in an error message.

 Acquisition
 ---------
 | With the commands of the acquisition group it is possible to set up the instruments signal aquisition as well as the way signals are processed into waveforms.